claes/hemlis/README.md

 (You can ignore the networks."home_wifi" part, it is also just for this particular use case.)

 Nix will resolve config.hemlis.secrets.home_wifi.path to a string, such as "/persist/secrets/home_wifi".
-A string like this is what the networking.wireless.secretsFile option expect.
+A string like this is what the networking.wireless.secretsFile option expects.

 This part is actually quite similar to for example agenix.
 But it differs how the secrets are defined:

 The contents of the file is defined by the value of shellExpr in the home_wifi attribute set value.
 This is a kind of template, where the part that looks like shell variable syntax will be replaced with the actual secret, by hemlis.

-If the $home_wifi_password is defined to Pa$sw0rd, then the result will be that the file contents will be
+If the $home_wifi_password is defined to be Pa$sw0rd, then the result will be that the file contents will be

     HOME_WIFI_PASSWORD=Pa$sw0rd

-But how do you provide the value for the secret securely?
+But how do you provide the value for $home_wifi_password securely?
 This is explained in the following section!

 ## Defining and installing the secret

 When you build your NixOS configuration, hemlis will generate a bash script called hemlis-install, which knows how to deploy the hemlis secrets you have defined.
-You need to call this script with your secrets, and it will install them to the location that will be used in the Nix config.
+You need to call this script with your secrets, and it will install them to a location that will be used in the Nix config.

 The hemlis-install script works on secrets defined with shell variable syntax of the form secretname="secretvalue".
 When you execute the script, you should do it so such variables are in scope for the script.

-In the simplest case, which would not be secure, you can create a simple text file which defines your secrets.
+In the simplest case (which would not be secure!) you can create a simple text file which defines your secrets.

 Imagine a file called secrets.txt containing